The Measure of Freedom

 Freedom is all about doing what you believe, sometimes that means doing things for others who can’t do it for themselves.
 Prayer, interceding, finances, time, hands and feet, it will take all of these to do what you believe.
 But as you do the measure of freedom is poured out, not only in you but in the very lives you reach out to.
 It begins with your faith in Christ Jesus, it grows with knowledge and wisdom and finds root in your life by doing what you believe.
 This takes us to the epilogue of this passage, verses 13,14, “For He has rescued us from the dominion of darkness and brought us into the kingdom of the Son He loves, in whom we have redemption through His blood, the forgiveness of sins.”

 The dominion of darkness is where sin is undetected, where the sin nature has no boundaries, where the master of that domain keeps slaves bound by a thousand different shackles.
 Into that market place Jesus Christ came and by His blood He purchased us, He delivered us, transferred us from being under the power and control of darkness to now being free in His kingdom.
-Redemption, it takes the shackle off our neck, arm and leg and calls us to be involved in reaching those still bound by the dominion of darkness until they too know the measure of freedom in Jesus Christ our Lord.
+Redemption, it takes the shackle off your arm and calls us to be involved in reaching those still bound by the dominion of darkness until they too know the measure of freedom.